WXRC

-WXRC (95.7 FM, "95.7 The Ride") is a commercial FM radio station licensed to serve Hickory, North Carolina, and targeting the Charlotte market.
-The station is owned by David Lingafelt and his Pacific Broadcasting Group and broadcasts a classic hits format.
+WXRC (95.7 FM, "95.7 The Ride") is a commercial radio station licensed to Hickory, North Carolina, serving the Charlotte market.
+The station is owned by David Lingafelt through his Pacific Broadcasting Group, and broadcasts a classic hits format.
 Its studios are located in Newton and its broadcast tower is located east of Lincolnton, North Carolina.

-WXRC airs Acoustic Storm, an acoustic based set, Sundays from 8-11AM and 9PM-midnight.
+WXRC airs Acoustic Storm, an acoustic based set, Sundays from 8 a.m. to 11 a.m. and 9 p.m. to midnight.
 The station is the Charlotte affiliate for North Carolina State Wolfpack football and basketball.